-Turn the knob to another position to fold the exterior mirrors back out ⇒ .
+Turn the knob to position L or R to fold the exterior mirrors back out ⇒ .

-Synchronised mirror adjustment
+Synchronised wing mirror adjustment

-- 1. Turn the control to the position L (left exterior mirror). - Turn the rotary knob to position the mirror so that you have a good view to the rear of the vehicle.
-The right exterior mirror will be adjusted at the same time (synchronised).
+- 1. Turn the control to the position L (left exterior mirror). - 2.
+Turn the rotary knob to position the mirror so that you have a good view to the rear of the vehicle.
+The right wing mirror will be adjusted at the same time (synchronised).